 Personally, I have had the chance to spend quite a number of years on college campuses.
 I enjoyed my time and I have some pretty pieces of parchment to put up on the wall.
 I have seen with my own eyes what goes on at our institutions of higher learning.
 In a previous article, I described what life is like for most “average students” enrolled in our colleges and universities today….

 The vast majority of college students in America spend two to four hours a day in the classroom and maybe an hour or two outside the classroom studying.
-The remainder of the time these “students” are out drinking beer, partying, chasing after sex partners, going to sporting events, playing video games, hanging out with friends, chatting on Facebook or getting into trouble.
+The remainder of the time these “students” are out drinking beer, partying, chasing after sex partners, going to sporting events, playing video games with the help of Counter-Strike: Global Offensive boosting online, hanging out with friends, chatting on Facebook or getting into trouble.
 When they say that college is the most fun that most people will ever have in their lives they mean it.
 It is basically one huge party.

 If you are a parent and you are shelling out tens of thousands of dollars every year to pay for college you need to know the truth.